 Northampton is a medium-sized city located in the state of Massachusetts.
-With a population of 28,554 people and eight constituent neighborhoods, Northampton is the 60th largest community in Massachusetts.
-Northampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 28,451 people and eight constituent neighborhoods, Northampton is the 60th largest community in Massachusetts.
+Northampton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Northampton is a decidedly white-collar city, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Northampton is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Northampton who work in teaching (14.75%), office and administrative support (11.27%) and management occupations (10.70%).
+Northampton is a decidedly white-collar city, with fully 89.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Northampton is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Northampton who work in teaching (16.82%), healthcare (9.37%), and management occupations (9.23%).

 Of important note, Northampton is also a city of artists.
 Northampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northampton’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.61% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Northampton telecommute to their jobs.
+Overall, about 10.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Northampton is a college town.
 There are a lot of students in Northampton attending college, and as a result Northampton provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Northampton, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.